egadgetboy/decluttarr/README.md

 ## Overview

-Decluttarr keeps the radarr & sonarr & lidarr & readarr & whisparr queue free of stalled / redundant downloads
+Decluttarr keeps the Radarr, Sonarr, Lidarr, Readarr & Whisparr queue free of stalled / redundant downloads

 Feature overview:

 -   Automatically delete downloads that are stuck downloading metadata (& trigger download from another source)
 -   Automatically delete failed downloads (& trigger download from another source)
--   Automatically delete downloads belonging to radarr/sonarr/etc. items that have been deleted in the meantime ('Orphan downloads')
+-   Automatically delete downloads belonging to Radarr/Sonarr/etc. items that have been deleted in the meantime ('Orphan downloads')
 -   Automatically delete stalled downloads, after they have been found to be stalled multiple times in a row (& trigger download from another source)
 -   Automatically delete slow downloads, after they have been found to be slow multiple times in a row (& trigger download from another source)
--   Automatically delete downloads belonging to radarr/sonarr/etc. items that are unmonitored
+-   Automatically delete downloads belonging to Radarr/Sonarr/etc. items that are unmonitored
 -   Automatically delete downloads that failed importing since they are not a format upgrade (i.e. a better version is already present)

 You may run this locally by launching main.py, or by pulling the docker image.